Almost-valuative invariants of connected split matroids: The cd-index

 \section{Acknowledgements}

-We thank Luis Ferroni for suggesting the problem, encouragement and feedback during the realization of this project.
+We thank Luis Ferroni for suggesting the problem, and for his encouragement and feedback during the realization of this project.
 We thank Damiano Testa for discussions, proofreading, and suggestions for improvements.
+We thank Benjamin Schröter and two anonymous referees who reviewed an extended abstract for pointing out to further literature and open problems.
+This project started during the ``VII winter school Geometry, Algebra and Combinatorics of Moduli Spaces and Configurations'', in Dobbiaco.
+We thank the organizers for the wonderful event.
 TF was supported by the Warwick Mathematics Institute Centre for Doctoral Training, the Heilbronn Institute for Mathematical Research (HIMR), and the UK Engineering and Physical Sciences Research Council (EPSRC) grant number EP/V521917/1.
 AV was supported by EPSRC grant number EP/X02752X/1.